 Most Wanted is a double-edged sword.
 You're marked as a target for everyone on the map, for three minutes, but if you survive that time limit not only do you get a cash reward, any dead teammates instantly drop back into the game, whether they're in the gulag or spectating.

 Finally, Supply Run is the newest addition and gives you limited time to make it to a specifically-marked Buy Station.
-Get there in time and you'll enjoy personal discounts to give you an advantage moving forward.
+Get there in time and you'll enjoy personal discounts on your next purchase (including a free self-revive kit or buyback) to give you an advantage moving forward.

 The final word, though, is that these contracts aren't just good for loot and money - they also give you a short-term objective to aim for, and are a great way of making a match feel more structured and less like guesswork.
 Frankly, blazing out in a game where you ticked off a couple of contracts is more fun than hiding in one place for 20 minutes and then dying.